EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 1. Make sure no services from previous tests are running (close the command-shell windows).

-1. Open a new terminal window in VS Code and change the current folder to `src/VehicleRegistrationService`.
+1. Open the terminal window in VS Code and make sure the current folder is `src/VehicleRegistrationService`.

 1. Enter the following command to run the VehicleRegistrationService with a Dapr sidecar: